amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     The code says about the usage of packages in the system verilog to encapsulate reusable funcitons .
 The package 'pkg' contains an 'add' function to sum two integers and a 'part' function to display the result.
 By importing the package into the module 'top' these functions can be easily reused, showcasing the modularity and reusability of system verilog code.

+#### Day-71 SV18 Concept of interfaces.
+    This code introduces the concept of interfaces in SystemVerilog.
+Interfaces allow you to bundle related signals and functions, simplifying connections between modules.
+The provided example demonstrates how to use an interface to manage signals and perform operations on them.